Vikramsingh01/rp/README.md

-# Headway - Selenium Data Driven Framework
+#Selenium Data Driven Framework

-Headway is a data-driven testing framework that uses Selenium to automate web-based applications.
+It is a data-driven testing framework that uses Selenium to automate web-based applications.
 It is designed to simplify the process of creating and executing automated tests by separating test data from test logic.

 ********************************************************************************